 Retail Store Manager

-Retail store managers plan, organize, direct, and control the operations of stores that sell merchandise and services to the public.
+Retail store managers plan, organize, direct, and control the operations of retail stores.
+Retail stores sell merchandise and services to the public.
 They may be employees or self-employed.

 Business Manager / Owner, Retail Manager, Sales Manager, Small Business Manager / Owner, Store Manager